 Usage with AI

-How to connect AI coding assistants to the Marigold documentation using MCP.
+Connect AI coding assistants to the Marigold documentation.

 Setup